lukso-network/LIPs/LSPs/LSP-14-Ownable2Step.md

 **LSP1 Hooks:**

-- If the previous owner is a contract that supports LSP1 interface, SHOULD call the previous owner's [`universalReceiver(...)`] function with the parameters below:
+- If the previous owner is a contract that supports LSP1 interface, it SHOULD call the previous owner's [`universalReceiver(...)`] function with the parameters below:

     - `typeId`: `0x0cfc51aec37c55a4d0b10000a124442e1cc7b52d8e2ede2787d43527dc1f3ae0`
     - `data`: TBD